VoicuAWS/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 ```
 aws lambda invoke --function-name verifyfunction --region us-east-1 --invocation-type RequestResponse outputfile.txt --profile webadmins
 ```
-* Examine the outputfile.txt.
+* Examine the outputfile.txt locally on your laptop.

-If you see a LOCAL file marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
+If you see a file marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
 Also make sure the function is generating logs in CloudWatch logs.

 * *(Optional)* Test Lambda for alternate bucket prefix